Andrew Fraknoi: Professional career

 Fraknoi held the position of Chair of the Department of Astronomy at Foothill College from 1992 to 2017.
 He also taught astronomy and physics at other institutions including San Francisco State University, City College of San Francisco, Cañada College, and several campuses of the University of California Extension Division.
 Fraknoi served as the executive director of the Astronomical Society of the Pacific from 1978 to 1992, edited its popular magazine "Mercury", both expanding circulation and reaching out to lay people as well as teachers.
 In this role he also established the newsletter "The Universe in the Classroom" specifically for teachers.
 He is the founder and was director of "Project ASTRO", which sets up partnerships between volunteer astronomers and 4th-9th grade teachers; each astronomer "adopts" one classroom for a year, visits at least four times, and works with the teacher to do hands-on activities in astronomy.
 The program is still operating in sites around the country.
 Later he founded and directed "Family ASTRO", a project to design activities, kits and games to help families share the excitement of astronomical discovery.

 Fraknoi is recognized for both his multi-dimensional approach, and his innovation, in making astronomy more accessible to all.
 His popular interdisciplinary course on Albert Einstein's life and work, Physics for Poets (nicknamed "Einstein Without Tears"), won the 2005 "Innovation of the Year" award from the League for Innovation.
 In this course students learn about areas of modern physics that Einstein had a role in creating or changing, and then read novels, stories, and poems, and hear music influenced by Einstein's work and ideas.
 According to Thuy Thi Nguyen, president of Foothill College at the time of Fraknoi's retirement, the college sent a memo to the student body to warn them that spring semester 2017 would be their last chance to attend this very popular course.
 Fraknoi also created and offered various other courses for non-science majors.

 In 2007 Fraknoi was the narrator for Gustav Holst's "The Planets" for the California Symphony Orchestra, a role he repeated with the Peninsula Symphony in 2017.
 He holds a long-time interest in astronomically correct science fiction, which he also uses in his teaching and writing.
 He has compiled an extensive resource with examples of scientifically accurate science fiction.
-He also is a science fiction author in his own right with eight published stories: for example, two in the magazine Sci Phi Journal, one in the online magazine Flash Fiction, and two in science fiction anthologies.
+He also is a science fiction author in his own right with twelve published stories: for example, two in the magazine Sci Phi Journal, one in the online magazine Flash Fiction, and two in science fiction anthologies.